ryanwonghc/Premier-League-Game-Classifier/Premier-League-Game-Classifier.md

 **Verdict: Correct, but not statistically significant**

+#### Hypothesis 6
-6. A statistically significant portion of games in the "Best Games" set are played during the latter stages of the season Some Premier League games matter more than others.
+A statistically significant portion of games in the "Best Games" set are played during the latter stages of the season Some Premier League games matter more than others.
 Games played towards the end of the season can have a large impact on the league table because at the latter stages of the season, players become fatigued both mentally and physically, so results at this stage can have a large impact on the morale of players.
 These games are more high-stakes as a result and can be more memorable.
 Furthermore, results at this stage can mathematically confirm a team's place in the league table (confirmed as champions, confirmed spot in European competition, confirmed relegation, etc.) and the fate of their rivals or teams close to them in the table, which can have a major emotional and financial impact on all relevant teams.
 As a Manchester United fan, Manchester City's 3-2 win over QPR in the final game of the 2011-12 season to win the premier league comes to mind.

 To test this hypothesis, I assigned each month a number from 0 (August) to 9 (May), as Premier league seasons are played from August to May.
 I then charted the number of games played in each month.
 The results are as follows: